Why Should You Bleed Radiators?

 Run a ‘Hot Test’ on the System

 Now that your radiator bleed is complete, it’s time to check the system!
 Do this by turning on your heating system and waiting for the radiators to heat – check again for cold spots.
-If you find cold spots, repeat the process until your radiators are completely warm.
+If you find cold spots, repeat the process until your radiators are hot.

 Then, simply sit back in your warmer home, content in the knowledge that it’s running at optimum efficiency!